Production System & Work Cell Design | Autodesk

 Technica International

-Technica International uses Factory Design Utilities to optimize production lines and equipment layout at customer sites–while cutting design time in half.
+Technica International uses Factory Design Utilities to optimise production lines and equipment layout at customer sites – while cutting design time in half.

 Image courtesy of Technica International

-Autodesk partner ProModel can help you model, study, and optimize your production line concept.
-Learn how you can identify bottlenecks and optimize how many components can be produced in a specified period by using discrete event simulation.
+Autodesk partner ProModel can help you model, study and optimise your production line concept.
+Learn how you can identify bottlenecks and optimise how many components can be produced in a specified period by using discrete event simulation (US site).

 Thank you for your interest.
 A product sales expert will contact you shortly.